 Tenant Security: The tenant can only be evicted after non-payment of rent for six months.
 However, the tenant is given up to a year to amend the violation.
 The tenant can also cancel the contract anytime simply by giving a three months’ notice.

 The country fell deep into recession in 2009, with GDP contracting 7.8%, after global energy prices dropped.
-It was Russia’s deepest recession in 15 years, after robust economic growth from 1999 to 2008 (average GDP growth of 6.8% p.a.) thanks to booming energy and commodities revenues.
+It was Russia’s deepest recession in 15 years, after robust economic growth from 1999 to 2008 thanks to booming energy and commodities revenues.
+The recession was followed by a recovery, with Russia’s GDP growing by 4.5% in 2010, 4.3% in 2011 and 3.4% in 2012.